 I'm also thankful to my colleagues at both research teams in Liège and Ghent for their support, interesting chats and for inviting me, the guy with scant field work, to learn and help in their field campaigns.
-I'm specially thankful to Richard for being a good friend and also for helping us adjust to life in Europe and to Itzel and Edmundo for their company and nice moments at the University.
+I'm specially thankful to Richard because for being a good friend and also for helping us adjust to life in Europe and to Itzel and Edmundo for their company and nice moments at the University.
 I also thank all the people from the ENIGMA ITN for their great dedication to the project and each of my 14 fellow PhD students for the great experiences both during learning and outside it.

-I would like to acknowledge the funding provided as part of ENIGMA ITN for the first three years of my research and two research scholarships by Ghent University and University of Liege provided during the last year.
+I would like to acknowledge the funding provided as part of ENIGMA ITN (European Union's Horizon 2020, Marie Sklodowska-Curie grant agreement number 722028)

+for the first three years of my research and two research scholarships by Ghent University and University of Liege provided during the last year.